LogWelll/LogWell-service/README.md

 ## Infrastructure
 LogWell-service, at least, requires a database (natievely supportingh MongoDB) to store and retrieve logs and a FastAPI application to create and read logs; this basic configuration provides fire-and-forget log creation (upon calling the log creation endpoints, the HTTP communication channel is closed as soon as possible and the actual DB-related insertion operation is done in a separate thread to avoid blocking the application) functionality through FastAPI builtin BackgroundTasks.
 For high-throghput applications that FastAPI BackgroundTasks may perform poorly, by adding a celery worker and a message queue (natievely supporting RabbitMQ), a more robust option would be available to create logs in a non-blocking manner.

+## Authentication and authorization
+LogWell natievly offers a super-simplified authorization system, through API keys.
+This system is kind of naive and straightforward when compared with current best practices; this is to keep the LogWell super-easy to integrate to the core services.
+We strongly encourage the users to replace the in-house authentication and authorization mechanism of LogWell with their main approach to not only make their LogWell instance more secured but also achieve higher levels of integrity across the code base.s

 ## Environemnt variables
 Below, is an example of the `.env` file you are supposed to provide for this application to work: